Gangs of Wasseypur - my review

 I had recently watched Shanghai which was also a well-praised and decent movie.
 But to compare Shanghai to GOW, is like comparing moong dal khichdi (tame, diet food) to the Britannia Restaurant’s Chicken Berry Pulao.
 Explosion of taste peppered with tangy humor.

-The story narration is fast and the story whizzes past.
-Stay alert or you will miss the wasp-ishly stinging one liners.
+story whizzes past.
+Stay alert or you will miss the wasp-ishly stinging one

 My advice: If your grasp of north Indian Hindi is wobbly, take a friend along (you can sponsor me, if you like) to help you along the dialogues.